-A wet stain combined with unpleasant odour can turn the cleaning into a nightmare.
-Store-bought detergents can’t always help and they tend to leave a distinctive chemical smell of their own.
+A wet stain combined with an unpleasant odour can turn the cleaning into a nightmare.
+Store-bought detergents can’t always help, and they tend to leave a distinctive chemical smell of their own.

 There are, however, eco-friendly alternatives that you can consider.
 We are not talking about the costly “green” products that most stores are selling.
 There are all kinds of homemade cleaning recipes you can test instead.
 They require few simple ingredients, minimum effort and provide results that will make you want to try them again.
 Opting for this cleaning method comes with some benefits, too.